Cochlear Implant Surgery by Specialist Doctor Barrie Tan

 Electrode Array

-The procedure is performed under general anaesthesia, keeping the patient asleep and pain-free.
-The surgeon makes a small incision behind the ear to access the mastoid bone and removes a portion to create a pathway to the middle ear and cochlea.
-A small opening, known as a cochleostomy, is created in the cochlea, or the round window membrane is used as an entry point.
-The electrode array is then carefully inserted into the cochlea.
+The operation is performed under general anaesthesia to ensure the patient remains asleep and comfortable.
+The surgeon begins by making a small incision behind the ear to access the mastoid bone and removes a section to create a pathway to the middle ear and cochlea.
+A small opening, known as a cochleostomy, is then made in the cochlea, or the round window membrane is used as the entry point.
+The electrode array is then gently inserted through this opening into the cochlea.

 Dr Barrie Tan is a skilled cochlear implant surgeon who has performed hundreds of such procedures successfully; and is devoted to restoring hearing to his patients.